 Continuation of Russian 01.

 Requisite: Russian 01 or equivalent.
 Spring semester.
-Professor J. Taubman and Visiting Professor Walling.2016-17: Not offered
+Professor J. Taubman and Visiting Professor Walling.2016-17: Offered in Spring 2017

 This course stresses vocabulary building and continued development of speaking and listening skills.
 Active command of Russian grammar is steadily increased.
 Readings from authentic materials in fiction, non-fiction and poetry.
 Brief composition assignments.
 Five meetings per week, including a conversation hour and a drill session.

 Requisite: Russian 02 or the equivalent.
 This will ordinarily appropriate course placement for students with 2 to 3 years of high school Russian.
 Fall semester.
 Professors Rabinowitz, Ciepiela, Senior Lecturer Babyonyshev and the Department.2016-17: Offered in Fall 2016

 Continuation of Russian 03.

 Spring semester.
 Professor Wolfson and Senior Lecturer Babyonyshev.2016-17: Offered in Spring 2017